 The ISO 27002 framework provides best-practice guidance on applying the controls listed in Annex A of ISO 27001.
 It supports and should be read alongside ISO 27001.

 How to select and implement ISO 27001 security controls

 Security controls are an essential part of information security management for all organizations that store and manage confidential information.

-Although the specific requirements for handling information security will vary from organization to organization, organizations can implement common controls to secure their data and meet their legal and contractual obligations.
+Although the specific requirements for handling information security will vary from business to business, organizations can implement common controls to secure their data and meet their legal and contractual obligations.

 Clause 6.1.2 of ISO 27001 sets out a risk management process that organizations should follow when selecting and implementing security controls.

 It states that the risk assessment process must:

 - Establish and maintain certain information security risk criteria

 - Ensure that repeated risk assessments “produce consistent, valid and comparable results”